 How to Detect Unlocked Bootloader in Android Apps Using AI

-What Are Unlocked Bootloader Attacks?
+What is an Unlocked Bootloader Attack?

-How Appdome Protects Mobile Apps Against Unlocked Bootloader Attacks?
+How Appdome Protects Mobile Apps Against Unlocked Bootloader Attacks

 Prerequisites for Using Appdome's Detect Unlocked Bootloader Plugins: